 Installation and Labor Costs

 Installing roofs is a dangerous and challenging task.
-The construction industry is suffering from a shortage of roofing professionals and skilled workers willing to fix roofs.
+The construction industry suffers from a shortage of roofing professionals and skilled workers willing to fix roofs.

 Roof Pitch